 - KeePass has a mobile app that integrates with the device to use with other apps.

-- There is two-factor authentication, which gives extra security because it requires the user extra verification the password.
+- There is two-factor authentication, which gives extra security because it requires the user extra verify the password.

 KeePass is completely free of cost for all users.
 Desktop users have a choice between KeePass Classic and Professional editions.

 - Classic: runs only on Windows Vista through Windows 10.